h4de5/home-assistant-vimar/Contribute.md

 8. the network tab will show many requests that do look almost identical
     > in addition to the status updates (see above) that we still get regulary, every status change trigger another request
     > such a change request should include the following:
-        `<operation>SETVALUE</operation>` to indicate that it is a actual change and not a status update request `<idobject>712</idobject>` a status identifier that define which attribute should be changed `<payload>36</payload>` and the payload or the value to which we change that attribute (e.g. dimm the light to 36%)
+    1.    `<operation>SETVALUE</operation>` to indicate that it is a actual change and not a status update request
+    2.    `<idobject>712</idobject>` a status identifier that define which attribute should be changed
+    3.    `<payload>36</payload>` and the payload or the value to which we change that attribute (e.g. dimm the light to 36%)
-    > it is possible that a single click in the webserver, changes multible attributes at once in this case we need all the change details
+    > it is possible that a single click in the webserver, changes multible attributes at once.
+In this case we need all the change details
 9. again copy that text into the ticket and try to explain what the values mean

 > this was done in the chrome browser - name of tabs and shortcuts may be different in other browsers but usually all modern browsers should support this